ziobrowskipiotr/Dog_Breed_Detection_Model/README.md

   ├── split_dataset.py            # Script to split dataset into train and validation sets ├── README.md                   # Project documentation
 ```

+## Summary

+The YOLOv8 model was trained for 382 epochs with a final performance of:

+- Precision (P): 0.65
+- Recall (R): 0.674
+- mAP@50: 0.704
+- mAP@50-95: 0.614

+While the model achieved reasonable performance metrics, the primary limitation was the dataset size.
+With only 4,072 images and 3,295 instances, the data proved insufficient to fully differentiate between 120 dog breeds.
+The limited dataset size likely prevented further improvement beyond the observed results.

+Additionally, the model was stopped early due to EarlyStopping criteria, where no significant improvement was observed after 50 epochs.
+The best model was saved at epoch 334 with the highest mAP@50 of 0.704.

+Due to technical constraints, it was not possible to expand the project further.
+However, the structure of the project has been designed in a way that allows for easy continuation by other contributors.
+With more training data and additional resources, the model could be fine-tuned further to improve accuracy and robustness in detecting and classifying dog breeds.

 ## References